 Cratejoy’s designer is built with subscription box websites in mind.
 Our theme library comes equipped with several subscription-friendly templates that are easy to customize regardless of your experience with code.
 Simply upload your imagery, draft your site copy, and user-test the check out flow.

 Read more: See how to create and customize your subscription box website with Cratejoy’s guide.

 2. Create your Marketplace listing

 The Cratejoy Marketplace is the premier destination for subscription box enthusiasts.
-With in house marketing efforts, it’s one of the absolute best way to get your box in front of subscription box fans.
-Marketplace listings are free with a Cratejoy account and are incredibly easy to set up.
+Moreover, Marketplace listings are free with a Cratejoy account and are incredibly easy to set up.
 Once your store is live and you submit your listing for approval, you’ll immediately be eligible for Marketplace marketing efforts.
 The Cratejoy marketing team uses numerous efforts to drive subscribers to shop on cratejoy.com, including sponsored content, email inclusion, social media marketing, radio and print ads, and more.

 3. Set up billing and attach payment processors

-There’s nothing sexy about this step, but setting up your payment processor is a must-do before you’re able to start accepting orders.
+It might seem dull, but setting up your payment processor is necessary before you can start accepting orders.
 Cratejoy recommends Stripe, but we also offer PayPal payment processing and a variety of other providers.
 Remember, all orders will be subject to transaction fees, which should be factored into your business plan and box pricing.
 Check out our how-to blog for guidance on connecting your payment processor.

 Need more time to launch your site?
 Try starting with a Marketplace listing and getting subscribers from Cratejoy’s audience while building your website.
 That way, you’re able to grow your business while continuing to make progress on your storefront.